 If you're one of the many that equate using the broiler to cooking with the eyes of Hades, let's think about the broiler in a different way.
 Imagine flipping the broiler upside down so that the heat is coming from the bottom.
 Now, what do we have?
 A BBQ Grill!

-Broiler = upside down BBQ
+You see, a broiler = an upside down BBQ grill!

 It's not so scary when you think of it this way, is it?